saslani/saslani.github.io/_posts/2018-11-07-leadership-styles.md

 <div class="container">
   <div class="left text">
-    Before we dive deeper in leadership styles, it's important to understand <b>What leadership is not?</b>
-    Simply, if no one is following, you are not leading (you might think you are leading, but you are not)!
+    Before we dive deeper in leadership styles, it's important to understand <b>What leadership is not?</b> Simply, if no one is following, you are not leading.
+One might think they are leaders, may even have the title but if they no not inspire and no one cares, then leading an army of one is not leadership!
+Leadership started when there are personal relationships, when leadership skills are required to guide the followers towards a goal.
   </div>
   <div class="right image">
     <img src="/assets/images/leadership_styles/lonely_leader.jpg" />